amplience/dc-delivery-sdk-js/README.md

 }
 ```

-If desired, you can configure the sdk with a locale query.
+If desired, you can configure the SDK with a locale query.
 If set, the locale matching is performed server side and only a single value will be returned.

 ```js
 const client = new ContentClient({